Can pets eat Pumpkin?

 Description

-Pumpkin products vary widely and include fresh cubes, canned puree, pie filling, roasted seeds, and flavored seasonal desserts.
-Only plain cooked pumpkin or 100% puree is appropriate for pets.
-Pie filling often includes sugar and spices that are not suitable.
+Products include fresh cubes, canned puree, pie filling, roasted seeds, and flavored seasonal desserts.
+Only plain cooked pumpkin or 100% puree is appropriate — pie filling often includes sugar and spices.

-Fiber can support stool quality in small amounts, but large portions may worsen loose stool or cause constipation depending on hydration and diet.
-Start low and adjust based on response.
-Plain preparation matters more than quantity alone.
+Fiber can support stool quality in small amounts but may worsen loose stool or cause constipation in large portions depending on hydration.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.